janwilmake/generate-mcp-installation-guide/README.md

 **Can you add LLM client XYZ?**

 We favor clients with wide adoption, but less popular clients are also welcome if they have one-click-install deeplink support and support oauth.
 To add a client, please open a PR altering [index.js](index.js).

-## TODO

-- Keep track of which URLs get most traffic.
-This is potentially a nice way to start a registry.
-- Use parallel to do MCP Client research every week automatically, such that this repo can be maintained with lower overhead.